1973 Irish general election

 The 1973 Irish general election to the 20th Dáil was held on Wednesday, 28 February 1973, following the dissolution of the 19th Dáil on 5 February by President Éamon de Valera on the request of Taoiseach Jack Lynch.
 The general election took place in 42 Dáil constituencies throughout Ireland for 144 seats in Dáil Éireann, the house of representatives of the Oireachtas.

+Fianna Fáil, led by Taoiseach Jack Lynch, had won the previous three elections and maintained a dominant position in Irish politics since 1957.
+However, the 1973 election saw the first successful challenge to their power in over a decade.
+A pre-election pact between Fine Gael and the Labour Party formed the National Coalition, which presented a united front to the electorate for the first time in 16 years.

+The election campaign was highly competitive, focusing on issues like national security, social welfare, and rising living costs.
+Despite Fianna Fáil increasing its share of the vote, it lost seats, leaving them with 69 seats.
+In contrast, the National Coalition gained a narrow majority, with Fine Gael securing 54 seats and Labour 19, giving the coalition a combined total of 73 seats.

-The 20th Dáil met at Leinster House on 4 March to nominate the Taoiseach for appointment by the president and to approve the appointment of a new government of Ireland.
-Liam Cosgrave was appointed Taoiseach, forming the 14th Government of Ireland, a coalition government of Fine Gael and the Labour Party.
+Afterwards, the 20th Dáil met at Leinster House on 4 March to nominate the Taoiseach for appointment by the president and to approve the appointment of a new government of Ireland.
+Liam Cosgrave was appointed Taoiseach, forming the 14th government of Ireland, a coalition government of Fine Gael and the Labour Party.

+Background

+By the time the 1973 general election was called, Fianna Fáil had held power for nearly sixteen years, a period that had seen the leadership transition from Éamon de Valera to Seán Lemass, and from Lemass to Jack Lynch in 1966.
+Although Lynch had initially hoped to dissolve the Dáil in December 1972, political events led to the election being delayed until February 1973.

 Campaign

-By the time the general election was called in 1973, Fianna Fáil had been in office since March 1957, just under sixteen years.
-During that time the party had seen three different leaders: Éamon de Valera, Seán Lemass, and since 1966, Jack Lynch.
-Lynch had hoped to dissolve the Dáil in December 1972; however, events did not permit this, and the election was eventually called for February 1973.

-While Fine Gael and the Labour Party had pursued individual opposition policies since 1957, they agreed to a pre-election pact to fight the election together on the issues that united them.
-The National Coalition, as it was known, offered the electorate the first credible alternative government in many years.

-While Fianna Fáil increased its percentage of the vote, it lost seats.
-A transfer pact between the National Coalition parties in the single transferable vote system enabled a change of government to take place.

-In an interview with Brian Farrell on RTÉ, Jack Lynch became the first Taoiseach to concede defeat live on Irish television.
-Although the full result was not yet known, Lynch was certain that the transfers between candidates would result in Fianna Fáil losing the general election.